Treating a Fever Without MedsUpdated: July 10, 2017Healthy Pregnancy, Baby & Child, Natural Remedies

 I find that holding your child is the best home remedy for fever.
 When they are feverish, they want to be with you.
 Put on a light robe and crash on the couch with your child and hold her for hours if you need to.
 If you let the fever go and just let the child’s body do what it is trying to do, the fever won’t last very long — just a few hours.

 You can take their temperature if you want to, but it is not necessary.
 Put your lips on your child’s forehead, and if the child seems hot, you know she has a fever.
-I can tell within a half a degree what the temperature is using this method with no thermometer required (which children typically find distressing to use when they are ill anyway).
+I can tell within a half a degree what the temperature is using this method with no thermometer required.
+Many children find it distressing to use a thermometer when they are ill anyway.
 My dad taught me this trick–he never took our temperatures.
 He knew the temperature.

 Sometimes a fever will go for three days.
 It will go up and down, with peaks and valleys, and it usually peaks about 4-6 in the afternoon.
 If your child has a fever in the afternoon followed by a good night’s sleep and no fever in the morning, that doesn’t mean he is over it.
 Don’t send him to school until you know what happens at 4-6 in the afternoon.
 The fever is likely to come back in a lot of cases.
 Until you’ve passed a late afternoon with no fever, your child is not yet on the road to recovery.